Error-331/code_tests/docs/bible/links.md

 Stubborn Agenda - December 13 (We have a gospel that must be preached to dying sinners, and neither demon nor king should be able to stop us from fulfilling the Great Commission);

 He shall not fail - December 14 (Luke 12:50);

+The Farmer and the Hen - December 15 (In Christ, God made a way for us to be sheltered from the wrath to come.);